larissalages/code_problems/readme.md

-Repository made with the aim to help people study for coding interviews.
-All code were made in Python.
+Repository made with the aim to help people studing for coding interviews.
+All code were made in Python so far but anyone can add new problems, algorithms and data structures in any language :smile:

 Big O cheat sheet: https://www.bigocheatsheet.com/